-- same as if a sprinter in a 100-meter dash had a secret arrangement with the starter to give him a tenth-of-a-second warning before firing the pistol. - g.
+- f.
 Shifting in a way that simulates the start of a play or employing any other unfair tactic for the purpose of drawing one's opponent offside.
-This can be construed only as a deliberate attempt to gain an unmerited advantage. - h.
+This can be construed only as a deliberate attempt to gain an unmerited advantage. - g.
 Feigning an injury for any reason is unethical.
 An injured player must be given full protection under the rules, but feigning injury is dishonest, unsportsmanlike and contrary to the spirit of the rules.
 Such tactics cannot be tolerated among sportsmen of integrity.